Wakefield, Nebraska

 Wakefield is a city in Dixon and Wayne Counties in the State of Nebraska.
 The population was 1,451 at the 2010 census.

-The Dixon County portion of Wakefield is part of the Sioux City, IA–NE–SD Metropolitan Statistical Area.
+The Dixon County portion of Wakefield is part of the Sioux City metropolitan area.

 History

 Wakefield got its start in the year 1881, following construction of the Chicago, St. Paul, Minneapolis and Omaha Railway through the territory.
 It was named for L. W. Wakefield, a railroad engineer.
 Wakefield was incorporated in 1883.